paulbradshaw/ml/README.md

 ![](https://qph.fs.quoracdn.net/main-qimg-f671fc96001a43560adac1bd8bc87fda)

 Of course the term hypothesis is used because this is not a fact, and we can *test* the hypothesis as new data emerges, to determine its accuracy or effectiveness.

+## The formula/expression

+Some conventions:

+* `x` is used to denote input
+* `h` is used to denote hypothesis
+* `y` is used to denote output/target prediction

+## How effective?
+The cost function

+The **cost function** "takes an average difference (actually a fancier version of an average) of all the results of the hypothesis with inputs from x's and the actual output y's" ([source](https://www.coursera.org/learn/machine-learning/supplement/nhzyF/cost-function?errorCode=invalidCredential)).
+Or, as [this guide puts it](https://towardsdatascience.com/machine-learning-fundamentals-via-linear-regression-41a5d11f5220):

+> "In ML, cost functions are used to estimate how badly models are performing.
+Put simply, a cost function is a measure of how wrong the model is in terms of its ability to estimate the relationship between X and y.
+This is typically expressed as a difference or distance between the predicted value and the actual value.
+The cost function (you may also see this referred to as loss or error.) can be estimated by iteratively running the model to compare estimated predictions against “ground truth” — the known values of y.

+>"The objective of a ML model, therefore, is to find parameters, weights or a structure that minimises the cost function."

+A **gradient descent** is a way of exploring the distances calculated by a cost function.
+As [one cheatsheet puts it](https://ml-cheatsheet.readthedocs.io/en/latest/gradient_descent.html):

+> "Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
+In machine learning, we use gradient descent to update the parameters of our model."

+This leads us to a *local minimum* - not necessarily the lowest in the whole scope, but the one that is closest (imagine a 3D landscape with dips and peaks).

+In a gradient descent the **learning rate** (*alpha*) is how big a step the algorithm takes each time it looks to find the optimal 'next point' as it searches for the ultimate optimal point.
+If that is too small, it may slow the gradient descent; if it is too large, it may overshoot the optimal point (or fail to converge, or diverge).

+> "We should adjust our parameter [alpha] to ensure that the gradient descent algorithm converges in a reasonable time.
+Failure to converge or too much time to obtain the minimum value imply that our step size is wrong."

+Gradient descent will take smaller steps *anyway* as you converge on a local minimum, because the slope will be less steep.

+If you happen to start at the optimal point it will go nowhere - it will stay with that point because the *[tangent point](https://en.wikipedia.org/wiki/Tangent)* 'slope' will be perfectly horizontal, the **derivative point** will be 0.

 ## Data preprocessing